wg-osr/walkerga.github.io/class/fi_cacus.md

 ## Body Oil
 Once per day, you can take 10 minutes to produce enough oil to cover one human-sized creature or object, or a 10' square flat space.
 This oil is highly slippery, highly flammable and dries up in 1 hour.
 It smells like you.
 ## Oiled Up I
-While you are oiled up, you have advantage on your attempts to seduce or charm.
+While you are oiled up, you have advantage when you attempt to seduce or charm.
 ## Oiled Up II
 While you are oiled up, you cannot be grappled.
 ## Scoundrel
-When you succeed in a fighting maneuver, you can plant or steal a small object on your opponent.
+When you succeed in a fighting maneuver, you can plant or steal a small object on your opponent without being notice.
 ## Oiled Up III
 When you are oiled up and an enemy misses a melee attack against you, you can make a fighting maneuver against it.
 ## Font of Shine